BitsInMyBlood/100-days-of-code/log.md

 **Today's Progress:** Doing some javascript basic algorithms, currently working on the returning largest number in two dimensional array.

 **Thoughts:** Not working yet...

+### Day 0 January 22, 2019

+**Today's Progress:**I've missed so many days, already, that I'm going to start a new 100 day challenge when I can manage the schedule.

+**Thoughts:** See you next time, #100daysofcode